Grant Writing Assistance

 This set of tools guarantee that there is agreement among all the stakeholders about what the program is doing, and how it is accomplishing its goals.
 It also guarantees that there is agreement about how to move forward.

-We have experience in the implementation of Monitoring and Evaluation (M&E) to help improve performance by monitoring outputs, outcomes, and impact in a meaningful framework.
+We have expertise in the implementation of Monitoring and Evaluation (M&E) to help improve performance by monitoring outputs, outcomes, and impact in a meaningful framework.

 This approach produces a fair comparison of the total costs of a program (typically monetary units) with its benefits (effectiveness, other criteria), thus enabling the calculation of the net cost or benefit associated with the program.

-We are expert practitioners teachers in all three methodologies, and use state-of-the-art tools to analyze the data in the best possible way.
+We are expert practitioners and teachers in all three methodologies, and use state-of-the-art tools to design, collect, and analyze the data in the best possible way.

 Perhaps one of the best ways to make the evaluation data useful to programs and stakeholders is by generating reports and visualizations that are meaningful/easy to understand.
 At ARI, we have experience in both areas, and have access to multiple tools to generate reports/visualizations in a way that will be meaningful to different stakeholders.
 We can produce technical and non-technical reports.